Mob mentality is an interesting human phenomenon. It can be harmless. And /or it can be dangerous. Let me explain…

-Mob or Herd mentality is sometimes a fear-based reaction to peer pressure which makes individuals act in order to avoid feeling “left behind” from the group.
-Individuals sometimes imitate other group members of higher social status in their behavior.
+Mob mentality or Herd mentality.
+It’s sometimes a fear-based reaction to peer pressure.
+Individuals within the herd or mob may act in order to avoid feeling “left behind” from the group.
+Individuals may sometimes imitate other group members of higher social status in their behavior.
+To fit in.

 What makes people give in to mob mentality – especially when it turns violent?

-In general, we are all susceptible to participating in some group behavior, but certain situations play a role.
-For example, people are more likely to engage in looting in dire situations, such as when resources were scarce after Hurricane Katrina.
+People are more likely to engage in looting during dire situations, such as when resources were scarce after Hurricane Katrina.
 Group violence is most likely to occur when the group is large, and people are able to remain anonymous.

-The bottom line is this… It may be safe to assume that during the stress of collapse, that mob mentality may be a detriment to one’s survival and well being.
+The bottom line is this… It may be safe to assume that during the stress of SHTF collapse, that mob mentality may be a detriment to one’s survival and well being.
 So, plan for it.
 Better yet, stay away from crowds :)